Why everything you've heard about salt might be wrong

 New insights take time to filter down into mainstream recommendations (the data says as long as 17 years!).

-If sodium falls fall too low, there can be serious consequences such as collapse or even death (my mum recently ended up on a sodium drip in hospital, turns out her medication was depleting her body's sodium levels...)
+If sodium levels fall fall too low, there can be serious consequences such as collapse or even death (my mum recently ended up on a sodium drip in hospital… turns out her medication was depleting her sodium levels.)

 .

-The body has a remarkable system for excreting excess sodium via urine, but there is no such mechanism for sugar.
+The body has a remarkable system for managing sodium through multiple sophisticated mechanisms.
+While excess sodium can be efficiently eliminated through urine, no such regulatory process exists for sugar.

 Fresh foods, especially vegetables abundant in magnesium and potassium, can help restore this delicate balance.
 Unfortunately, diets rich in processed foods usually lack these vital nutrients.